pragma-org/simulation-testing/blog/src/00-simulation-testing-background-and-motivation.md

 ## Related testing techniques

+If you've done testing in the distributed systems space, then simulation testing might remind you of:

 * Property-based testing with a (state machine) model as oracle
-* Chaos testing
+* Chaos engineering
 * Jepsen

-The main difference is that simulation testing is deterministic and "mocks" time, which means that we can reproduce failures reliably and not have to wait for timeouts to happen in real time (which speeds up testing).
+These are all related to simulation testing.
+However the main difference is that simulation testing is deterministic and "mocks" time, which means that we can reproduce failures reliably and not have to wait for timeouts to happen in real time (which speeds up testing).

+We've already covered how we can achieve determinism, typically this involves designing the system with simulation in mind from the ground up, or a major refactor which abstracts away all non-determinism behind interfaces.

+Regarding speeding up time, this can be done in different ways.
+One way is to do it like discrete-event simulators do:

+  1. Each network message (or event more generally) gets assigned an arrival time;
+  2. When the message is delivered by the simulator to the receiving node, the clock of the node is advanced to the arrival time;
+  3. All timeouts and messages resulting from the timeouts triggering are collected by the simulator and assigned random arrival times;
+  4. The message is then sent to the receiving node, any outgoing messages are again collected and assigned random arrival times by the simulator;
+  5. The process repeats until there are no more client requests or some predetermined time T has passed.

+Property-based testing typically doesn't involve fault-injection, although there's nothing that stops one from adding it.
+Jepsen and Chaos engineering always involve fault-injection, however not in deterministic and reproducible way.
+For example, Jepsen will introduce network partitions by using `iptables` to isolate nodes from each other.
+This is so coarse grained that it will result in slightly different messages being dropped, due to timing factors, where as with simulation testing you can always drop a specific message deterministically.

 ## Plan for and overview of this series

-Now that we've gone through what simulation testing is and how it's useful, let's have a look at what the plan is for the remaining posts in this series.

-* Language agnostic
-* Cheap (in the order of 2 days rather than 2 years)

-## Conclusion

-Having explained what simulation testing is, its origins and how it's different from other similar testing techniques, as well as highlighted some uses of the technique in industry, we should now be ready to move on to the next part where we'll introduce a simple example which
+Having explained what simulation testing is, its origins and how it's different from other similar testing techniques, as well as highlighted some uses of the technique in industry, we now have enough background to explain what this series of posts is about.

-give an overview of the rest of the series of posts on simulation testing.
+The goal of this series of posts on simulation testing is to make the technique more accessible.
+In particular we'd like to explain how simulation testing works in a way that is:

+* Language agnostic (can be ported to any language and capable of testing systems written in different languages);
+* Easy to implement (in the order of a couple of days rather than a couple of years).

+As far as I know no prior work has been done in this direction.
+Stay tuned for the next post where we'll start by Jepsen testing a simple echo node example as a warm up for then later simulation testing the exact same example.

 [^1]: Although there's an interesting reference in the (in)famous NATO software